-CREST has supported science inquiry and independent student research since it opened in 2001.
+CREST has supported science inquiry and independent student research since the program officially began in 2001.
 A component of the science inquiry and research program has been the Intel International Science and Engineering Fair (ISEF) and the District's CREST-Jane Goodall Science Symposium.
 The ISEF affiliated symposium is a regional high school exposition for student projects with the following goals: